Starting a Business

 To be a successful businessman, a businessperson needs to have these qualities:

 1. The businessperson must be able to manage their time effectively.
-They need to know when they should work and how much time they should spend on each task they are assigned.
-They also must ensure that each task is completed within a specific time frame.
+They must determine when and for how long they need to work on each assigned task.
+Each task requires completion by them within a specific time frame.

 AspectEntrepreneurBusinessman